Skip to main content

 Scope enforcement on the API

 The resource server checks scopes per-endpoint.
-A token with only decks:read calling POST /decks/ gets:
+A token with only decks:read calling a decks:write endpoint gets the canonical Flexslot envelope — there is no WWW-Authenticate header on the Bearer lane:

 HTTP/1.1 403 Forbidden

-When you see insufficient_scope, the fix is not to retry — it’s to start a new authorization flow that requests the missing scope.
+When you see FLEXSLOT_INSUFFICIENT_SCOPE, read details.required for the missing scope.
+The fix is not to retry — it’s to start a new authorization flow that requests the missing scope.

 Incremental authorization